Tutoring is a free service to all current WKCTC students. We require a valid and active

 KCTCS student email.

-When possible an appointment ensures that you will have tutor access with the tutor
+When possible, an appointment ensures that you will have access to the tutor you want

-you want to work with.
+to work with.
 By no means do you have to have an appointment.
-Some subjects
+Some subjects like Anatomy

-like Anatomy and Physiology and upper level math courses have very limited availability;
+and Physiology and upper level math courses have very limited availability; for your

 Our hours are posted on our main webpage.
 They do change slightly for the summer,

 and we are typically closed for school closings (Academic Holidays) and when class

 is not in session.
 Because our tutors are cross-trained in at least 2 courses and